Using Multiple Providers¶

 Limitations¶

-- No automatic failover: If a selected model fails, users must manually switch
+- No automatic failover: If a selected model fails, clients must manually switch to another model

 See Also¶